lnds/Ogu/README.md

 ## Current Edition

-This is the Ferrilo edition of this language.
+This is the Ñeclito edition of this language.
 See below for details.

 ## Building Ogú

-You will need Java 1.8, Scala 2.12 and SBT 1.2.8.
+You will need rust 1.48 or superior.

 You can build Ogú this way:

-    $ sbt assembly
+    $ cargo build --release

-This will create the file `target/scala-2.12/ogu-ferrilo-assembly-0.2.5.jar`.
+This will create the file `target/release/ogu`.

 # Usage

-You can use Ogu this way

-    $ java -jar  target/scala-2.12/ogu-ferrilo-assembly-0.2.5.jar
+    $ ogu

-(After `sbt assembly`)
+(After `cargo build`)

-To run an Ogu Script you write it on a file with .ogu extension, and then passing the name to the .jar.
+To run an Ogu Script you write it on a file with .ogu extension, and then passing the name to the ogu executable.

-Inside the demos directory are many samples of ogu scripts, for example, to play a simple snake game you can do this:

-    $ java -jar  target/scala-2.12/ogu-ferrilo-assembly-0.2.5.jar demos/snake.ogu

 ## Syntax

-You can read about the Ogú syntax on the file OGU-0.2-en.md.
+You can read about the Ogú syntax on the file OGU-0.3-en.md.

 # About the name